Slayback's Missouri Cavalry Regiment

 Slayback's Missouri Cavalry Regiment was a cavalry regiment of the Confederate States Army during the American Civil War.
 Originally formed as Slayback's Missouri Cavalry Battalion, the unit consisted of men recruited in Missouri by Lieutenant Colonel Alonzo W. Slayback during Price's Raid in 1864.
 The battalion's first action was at the Battle of Pilot Knob on September 27; it later participated in actions at Sedalia, Lexington, and the Little Blue River.
 In October, the unit was used to find an alternate river crossing during the Battle of the Big Blue River.
 Later that month, Slayback's unit saw action at the battles of Westport, Marmiton River, and Second Newtonia.
 The battalion was briefly furloughed in Arkansas before rejoining Major General Sterling Price in Texas in December.
-Probably around February 1865, the battalion reached official regimental strength after more recruits joined.
+Likely around February 1865, the battalion reached official regimental strength after more recruits joined.

 On June 2, 1865, the Confederate Trans-Mississippi Department surrendered.
-The men of the regiment were located at different points in Louisiana and Arkansas when they were paroled twelve days later, leading the historian James McGhee to believe that the regiment had disbanded before the surrender.
+The men of the regiment were located at different points in Louisiana and Arkansas when they were paroled twelve days later, leading the historian James McGhee to conclude that the regiment had disbanded before the surrender.